Jean-Sébastien Giroux

 MASc Student · Polytechnique & Mila, Montréal, Québec

-I am a master's student working at the intersection of artificial intelligence and neuroscience, a field known as Neuro-AI.
-My work spans two complementary areas: Artificial Intelligence, where I use mathematical optimization - Bayesian Optimization based on Gaussian Processes (GPBO), and Neuroscience, where I use neuromodulation to restore lost functions in animals and humans after an injury.
-I am interested in fundamental AI, mathematics research, neuroscience and in bringing them to operational use in the medical field.
+I am a graduate student working at the intersection of artificial intelligence and neuroscience, a field known as Neuro-AI.
+My work spans two complementary areas: artificial intelligence, where I improve machine learning algorithms with deep learning, and neuroscience, where I apply these advances in neurostimulation to help people regain lost functionalities, for example being able to walk or see again.
 My research is done under the supervision of Professor Marco Bonizzato @ Polytechnique Montréal and Mila - Québec AI institute within sciNeurotech Lab.

-Before joining this lab, I was an applied research scientist @ Environment and Climate Change Canada leading two projects - Wind power downscaling over subcontinental grid, and wind power forecasting for Quebec wind farms.
+Before joining this lab, I was an applied research scientist @ Environment and Climate Change Canada leading two projects: meteorological downscaling over subcontinental grid, and deep learning wind power forecasting for Quebec wind farms.

-I am very interested in bringing my research to operational use - don't hesitate to contact me for collaborations.
+I am very interested in bringing my research to operational use, don't hesitate to contact me for research collaborations, AI contracting, or internship opportunities.

 Affiliations